maafkarbai/Vault/Defensive Security/Defensive Security Lecture/Week 3/Encoding And Decoding.md

 - Receiver must rearrange the message parts using sequence no.
 - what is retransmitting?
 	- When data is corrupted data is retransmitted
+-What are reliable protocols?
+ - Used to knowledge the message has been sent